-Diabetic patients have higher prevalence of hearing impairmentNovember 14th, 2012 in Diabetes /
+Diabetic patients have higher prevalence of hearing impairmentNovember 14, 2012 in Medicine & Health / Diabetes

 Patients with diabetes have a significantly higher prevalence of hearing impairment than patients without diabetes, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).
 Study authors note that the finding is likely to be independent of the effect of aging or a noisy environment.